Rastko Ćirić: Biography

 He is the author of the internationally recognised music project The Rubber Soul Project, inspired by The Beatles.
 A feature documentary by the same name (2004) directed by Dinko Tucaković, was dedicated to this project.
 A CD and DVD were published in 2006 in the USA.
 His new album The Rubber Soul Project 2, with Igor Kordey as producer was recorded in 2013 and released in 2015.

-Rastko Ćirić is a member of ULUPUDS, ASIFA, Belgrade Ex-libris Circle, Art Directors Club Serbia and Association of Comics Artists of Serbia.
+Ćirić is a member of ULUPUDS, ASIFA, Belgrade Ex-libris Circle, Art Directors Club Serbia and Association of Comics Artists of Serbia.

-He is the founder and Art Director of the Festival of European Student Animation FESA (2012).
+He is the founder and art director of the Festival of European Student Animation FESA (2012).